fpassow/fpassow.github.io/README.md

 ## [Exploring Covid Data with SQL](https://fpassow.github.io/world_data/owid_covid/queries_and_results.html)
 <img align="left" src="ssms.png">
-* Download data using curl
+Download data using curl

-* Use a script to load or update SQL Server.
+Use a script to load or update SQL Server

 Agregate daily data to monthly

-* And then look for countries and months with high infection rates, vaccination rates, or death rates Everything is in [this github repo](https://github.com/fpassow/world_data/tree/main/owid_covid) and the analysis is presented [in a markdown page here](https://fpassow.github.io/world_data/owid_covid/queries_and_results.html)
+And then look for countries and months with high infection rates, vaccination rates, or death rates

+Everything is in [this github repo](https://github.com/fpassow/world_data/tree/main/owid_covid) and the analysis is presented [in a markdown page here](https://fpassow.github.io/world_data/owid_covid/queries_and_results.html)
 <br clear="left"/>